vardumper/shopware-six-exporter/README.md

 ## So who is this for?
 Anyone migrating a WooCommerce online store over to Shopware 6 in Community, Professional or Enterprise flavour.
 If you import multiple WooCommerce installations into a single Shopware installation it also makes sense to import matching .csv files with identical format and compatible with the same Shopware ImportExport profile.

+## Advanced Mappings
+Whenever assinging a default value for country or sales channel is not enough, you can use the plugin filters to achieve complex mappings.
+Read more about how ti use them [here](https://github.com/vardumper/shopware-six-exporter/wiki/Advanced-Mappings).